 The Veracode Platform enables an organization to define and enforce a uniform application security policy across all applications in its portfolio.
 An application security policy includes these elements:

-Policies have three main constraints that can be applied: rules, required scans, and remediation grace periods.
+You can apply three main constraints to policies: rules, required scans, and remediation grace periods.

 When an application is evaluated against a policy, it can receive one of the following four assessments:

-- The application has one or more policy relevant flaws that have not yet exceeded the grace period to fix.
+The application has one or more flaws related to a policy and these flaws have not yet exceeded the grace period to fix.
 All sandbox scans also have this status.